WyattAu/OmniLaTeX-template/README.md

 # OmniLaTeX

 A modular LaTeX template system for academic and professional documents.
 This fork from the TUHH thesis template provides boilerplates for multiple document types.
+This uses LuaLaTeX for compilation through latexmk, run builds with `build.py` file.

 ## Features